-Alex Strada is a multimedia artist and educator based in New York City whose work spans installation, film/video, sound and orality, printed media, participatory workshops, and public practice.
+Alex Strada is an artist and educator based in New York City whose work spans installation, film/video, sound and orality, printed media, participatory workshops, and public practice.

-Through a research-based approach rooted in transdisciplinary collaboration and public engagement, her projects interrogate social structures to elicit political imagination, collectivity, and civic agency.
+Through a research-based approach grounded in transdisciplinary collaboration and public engagement, her projects reimagine systems of power and create platforms for collectivity, civic agency, and political transformation.
 Since 2022, she has served as the Public Artist in Residence with the NYC Department of Homeless Services and the Department of Cultural Affairs.

-Her work has been shown internationally including at the Queens Museum, NY; Yerba Buena Center for the Arts, San Francisco; Project Row Houses, Houston, TX; The Aldrich Contemporary Art Museum, CT; Aurora Biennial, Dallas, TX; Times Square Arts, NY; Anthology Film Archives, NY; UnionDocs, NY; Socrates Sculpture Park, NY; Museum of Moving Image, NY; Fondazione Antonio Ratti, Italy; Centro Fotografico Manuel Alvarez Bravo, Mexico; Listasafn Árnesinga Museum, Iceland; and MuseumsQuartier, Vienna.
+Recent solo exhibitions and commissions include Storefront for Art and Architecture, NYC; Queens Museum, NYC; Yerba Buena Center for the Arts, San Francisco; Project Row Houses, Houston, TX; Aldrich Contemporary Art Museum, CT; and Times Square Arts, NYC.
+Select group exhibitions and screenings include Aurora Biennial, Dallas, TX; Fashion Institute of Technology Art and Design Gallery, NYC; Anthology Film Archives, NYC; UnionDocs, NYC; Socrates Sculpture Park, NY; Museum of the Moving Image, NYC; Fondazione Antonio Ratti, Italy; Centro Fotográfico Manuel Álvarez Bravo, Mexico; Listasafn Árnesinga Museum, Iceland; and MuseumsQuartier, Vienna.
 Strada’s projects have been featured in the New Yorker, BOMB, New York Times, Hyperallergic, Montez Press Radio, New York Magazine, and WNYC’s The Brian Lehrer Show.
-Her work has been supported through artist residencies at Artist Alliance Inc., Lower Manhattan Cultural Council, Triangle Arts Association, Wexner Center for the Arts, and Harvestworks Digital Media Arts Center and through grants/fellowships from the Graham Foundation, Artadia, NYFA, NYSCA, Rema Hort Mann Foundation, and the Foundation for Contemporary Arts.
+Her work has been supported through artist residencies at Artists Alliance Inc., Lower Manhattan Cultural Council, Triangle Arts Association, Wexner Center for the Arts, and Harvestworks Digital Media Arts Center and through grants/fellowships from the Graham Foundation, Artadia, NYFA, NYSCA, Rema Hort Mann Foundation, and the Foundation for Contemporary Arts.

 ︎CV